Little Island at Pier 55: Operation

 The idea of performances in the park was created midway through the park's development.
 Among the artistic advisors Diller hired were film director Stephen Daldry, playwright George Wolfe, and theater film producer Scott Rudin.
 In early 2021, Little Island's developers announced that the park would have a program of artists in residence.
-The first artists in residence are choreographer Ayodele Casel, and thespians Tina Landau, Michael McElroy, and the PigPen Theatre Company.
+The first artists in residence were choreographer Ayodele Casel, and thespians Tina Landau, Michael McElroy, and the PigPen Theatre Company.
 The residencies had been planned before the COVID-19 pandemic, but because of restrictions that prevented indoor performances, Little Island's executive director Trish Santini said the artists' work was more important.
 The artists in residence were to work with the park's production team over a period of three years.
 Rudin continued to serve as an artistic advisor to Little Island even after allegations of abuse against him arose in early 2021.

+The park officially opened on May 21, 2021.
+It ultimately cost $260 million to construct.
+Visitors were asked to book reservations if they wished to visit during the midday.
+The opening of the park coincided with the loosening of pandemic restrictions in New York City, and the resulting heavy traffic led the park's ticket website to crash.
+The Diller family foundation agreed to fund the upkeep of the park, including programming, for twenty years.
+According to Barry Diller, the foundation's total contribution to the park reaches an estimated figure of $380 million, of which the upkeep costs comprise $120 million.